berrak/github-fork-and-pull-request-procedure/my-github-fork-procedure.md

 ## Submitting

-To push the current branch and set the remote as upstream and, show all local and remote branches.
+Push the current branch and set the remote as upstream and, show all branches.

         # Push to your forked repo.
 Alias 'com' expands to 'commit'.
         git sw2 issue-with-xxx